Back in the 20th century, marketing aspired to build champion brands

 only takes a batting average a little over .300 to be a league leader.
 But if you

-on a spike before long.
+spike before long.

 Cost Efficiency